 As provided by law, NCES, upon review of congressionally mandated evaluations of NAEP, has determined that achievement levels are to be used on a trial basis and should be interpreted with caution.
 The NAEP achievement levels have been widely used by national and state officials.
-The mathematics achievement-level descriptions are summarized in figures 1-A and 1-B.
+The mathematics achievement-level descriptions are summarized in Figures 1-A and 1-B.

+Figure 1-A

-Figure The Nation's Report Card 2011 State Assessment 1-A Descriptions of fourth-grade achievement levels for 2011 NAEP mathematics assessment
+Descriptions of fourth-grade achievement levels for 2015 NAEP mathematics assessment

-Fourth-grade students performing at the Basic level should show some evidence of understanding the mathematical concepts and procedures in the five NAEP content areas. -- --
+Basic Level Fourth-grade students performing at the Basic level should show some evidence of understanding the mathematical concepts and procedures in the five NAEP content areas.